Harry Potter: Events, Plays and Places

 I am jealous of all those people that have been to Harry Potter World in Orlando, Disneyland.
 But I hear it is amazing and I will one day go and visit.

 For more of a book experience why not head to Edinburgh for a chance to immerse yourself in the landscape where the books were predominantly written.
 From having breakfast at the Elephant Cafe, walking down Candlemaker row (Diagon Alley’s inspiration) or visiting the Greyfriars Kirk where J.K.
 Rowling found many of her character’s names – such as Potter and Riddle.

 King’s Cross Station

-You can also visit the world famous King’s Cross Station.
-Push a trolley through a wall and take a photo, before visiting the on-site store for some Harry Potter memorabilia and a chance to get stuck against the Hufflepuff collection in a very store.
+You can also visit the world-famous King’s Cross Station.
+Push a trolley through a wall and take a photo, before visiting the on-site store for some memorabilia and a chance to get stuck against the Hufflepuff collection in a very store.
 It’s great!

-Or you could simple sit down and binge-watch the movies or read the books (again!).
+Or you could simply sit down and binge-watch the movies or read the books (again!).
 Why not.